AN/FPQ-16 PARCS

 PARCS was built by General Electric as the Perimeter Acquisition Radar (PAR), part of the US Army's Safeguard Program anti-ballistic missile system.
 PAR provided early warning of incoming ICBMs at ranges up to 2000 miles, feeding data to the interceptor station, equipped with a shorter-range radar.
 The PAR and other systems were collectively known as the Stanley R. Mickelsen Safeguard Complex.
-With the signing of the ABM Treaty in 1972, the U.S. was limited to a single ABM base protecting missile fields, and a second partially completed PAR in Montana was abandoned in-place.
+With the signing of the ABM Treaty in 1972, the U.S. was limited to a single ABM base protecting missile fields.
+A second partially completed PAR in Montana, about 60 miles north of Great Falls, between Conrad and Chester, near Tiber Reservoir, was abandoned in-place.
 In 1975 the House Appropriations Committee voted to close Mickelsen and shut down Safeguard, which occurred in July 1976.

-After Mickelsen was shut down, the Air Force's Aerospace Defense Command took over the PAR site and re-activated it in 1977 in the early warning role.
+After Mickelsen was shut down, the Air Force's Aerospace Defense Command took over the PAR site re-activating it in 1977 in the early warning role.
 It was later transferred to Strategic Air Command.
-The site was known as the Concrete Missile Early Warning System (CMEWS) after the nearby town of Concrete, but when that town's post office closed in 1983 it became Cavalier Air Force Station, renamed Cavalier Space Force Station in 2021.
+The site was known as the Concrete Missile Early Warning System (CMEWS) after the nearby town of Concrete.
+But when that town's post office closed in 1983 it became Cavalier Air Force Station, renamed Cavalier Space Force Station in 2021.
 The satellite tracking role was later added, and in that mission PARCS monitors and tracks over half of all earth-orbiting objects.
 PARCS was initially slated for closure in 1992, but was instead upgraded with newer electronics to become EPARCs.

 EPARCS is operated by the 10th Space Warning Squadron, Space Delta 4, and maintained by Summit Technical Solutions, LLC.
 In addition to contractors, NORAD has U.S. and Canadian military members assigned to the facility.

 Description

+In accordance with the Joint Electronics Type Designation System (JETDS), the "AN/FPQ-16" designation represents the 16th design of an Army-Navy electronic device for fixed ground radar special or combination equipment.
+The JETDS system also now is used to name all Department of Defense electronic systems.